-In addition to manned toll booths and automatic toll equipment, the Authority has installed an electronic toll collection system under the "I-PASS" service mark.
+The Authority operates an electronic toll collection system under the "I-PASS" service mark.
 I-PASS enables customers to pre-pay their tolls through an I-PASS account and have an electronic debit from their I-PASS account each time they go through a collection lane.
-The I-PASS customer's account is typically set up to replenish itself by a pre-determined amount from a credit card on file once it reaches a minimum balance.
-All toll collection lanes have I-PASS.
-In addition, special lanes dedicated to I-PASS users only are located throughout the Tollway System.
-The Authority currently operates 113 I-PASS open road tolling lanes and 82 AET lanes that allow cars and trucks to travel through at the posted speed limit and 133 dedicated I-PASS Only lanes that allow vehicles to pass through toll plazas at reduced speeds (5-30 mph).
-There are currently approximately 6.8 million I-PASS transponders outstanding, and approximately 90% percent of toll transactions are electronic-based.
+The I-PASS customer's account is typically set up to replenish itself in a pre-determined amount from a credit card on file once it reaches a minimum balance.
+All toll collection lanes accommodate payment by I-PASS.
+The Authority currently operates 112 I-PASS open road tolling lanes and 87 AET lanes, which allow cars and trucks to travel through at the posted speed limit.
+The Authority operates 160 dedicated I-PASS only lanes that allow vehicles to pass through toll plazas at reduced speeds (5-30 mph).
+Currently, there are approximately 7.6 million I-PASS transponders outstanding and approximately 90% percent of toll transactions are electronic-based.

-For a customer who travels through an electronic toll collection lane in a vehicle without a working transponder but with a license plate that camera image review shows is registered to an active I-PASS account, the Authority debits such account at the applicable electronic toll rate via a process called "video-tolling" or "v-tolling."
+For a customer who travels through an electronic toll collection lane in a vehicle without a working transponder but with a license plate that a camera image review shows as registered to an active I-PASS account, the Authority debits such account at the applicable electronic toll rate via a process called "video-tolling" or "v-tolling."
 Effective February 1, 2018, the Authority revised its video-tolling charges for passenger cars as follows: for any license plate with v-toll transactions within a given month, the electronic toll rate is applied to the first five video tolls and the cash toll rate is applied to any subsequent video tolls.
-The cash toll rate is typically double the electronic toll rate.
+The cash toll rate is typically double the electronic toll rate, as described in further detail in the following subsection "Toll Rates".